January 04, 2024

 Lifeforce Peak Defense™ is a powerful blend of supplements that delivers the ultimate protection from seasonal and year-round environmental stressors that can take a toll on your immune system.
 With Peak Defense™, your body can better prepare for, combat, and heal from these external stressors more efficiently, so you can be your best self.
 Peak Defense™ includes 23 bioactive, scientifically substantiated compounds to enhance your white blood cell function for comprehensive immune support.

 Other natural boosters like vitamin C (which can be found in many citrus fruits like oranges and lemons) are another great addition to your daily routine.
-You may know just how crucial this essential vitamin is for our immune system, but how exactly does it work?
+You may know just how crucial this essential vitamin is for your healthy immune system, but how exactly does it work?

 Now that you know all about the different types of WBCs in our blood, here’s the science behind vitamin C: when we ingest vitamin C, two types of white blood cells known as neutrophils and monocytes work to accumulate and store it for future use.
 Through a complex cell signaling system, our WBCs can support our immune system with our vitamin C stores by protecting vital components of the cell’s structure.